hangyeol013/VDSR_keras/README.md

 I also uploaded the trained weight files.

-With VDSR_main.ipynb file and weight file in 'weight', you can test the network for all scales (x2, x3, x4).
+With VDSR_main.py file and weight file in 'weight', you can test the network for all scales (x2, x3, x4).